JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 ## [Self study](#font-awesome)

 Practice planning your page before actually writing the code.
-When planning, first it's important to pick whether you're writing your own custom CSS or using a framework.
-Although it's okay to occassionaly mix the two at times, you want to have one primary approach in that regard.
-Then, decide what the layout looks like on paper.
+First, draw out your design on paper or use online tools for web design.
 Next, think about how you will use HTML and CSS to generate the basic layout (ignoring the finer details like text, font-size, color, etc.).
 Think about whether and how you can use the Grid system with Flexbox and `position`.
 Think about which containers will hold which elements.
 Once you have a decent idea, start writing your code.
+Go slow.
+Step by step.

 Finally, on an unrelated note, check out [Font Awesome](#https://fontawesome.com/).
 It's a libarary of icons that you might find useful.
-Use what you learned about Bootstrap to install Font Awesome and use its documentation.
+This is good practice reading documentation to install and use third-party libraries.